penoonan/app/README.md

 `$router->get(array('page' => 'my_foo_menu_slug', 'action' => 'edit', 'id' => '{int}'), 'foo@edit');`

-Since the first given matching route will be selected, be sure to define your least specific routes last.
-Define your routes in `app/routes.php`.
-Make sure to put your routes between the comments that say "START ROUTES!" and "END ROUTES!", and try not to touch the other stuff unless you really know what you're doing.
+Define your routes in `app/routes.php`, and be sure to put your routes between the comments that say "START ROUTES!" and "END ROUTES!".
+Try not to touch the other stuff unless you really know what you're doing.
+Since the first given matching route will be selected, be sure to define your most specific routes first and your least specific routes last.

 ##Controllers